camel-chased/cls.js/README.md

   someOtherMethod:{
     declarations:['public','final'],
     value:function(){
-      return "this method is added in runtime";
+      return "this method is added at runtime";
     }
   },
   dynapro:{